JefoGao/Resource_Generalized-Linear-Models/Chapter02/README.md

 We saw that many known distributions are actually part of the Expo-Family, including: Normal, Binomial, Poisson, Multinomial and Gamma.
 Sometimes you will see different symbols for the different parts of this representation, and also just $ϕ$ instead of $a(ϕ)$ for the dispersion parameter.

 **An important property** not mentioned in the above sections is that for the Expo-Family, the support of the distribution must not depend on the natural parameters.
 Thus, distributions such as Uniform and Pareto (without known minimum) are not part of the Expo-Family.

+### :apple: 2.3.2 Exponential Family vs. GLM Exponential Family
+If you have googled Exponential Family, or studied it in other courses, you might encountered other definitions which are similar but not exact.
+The GLM definition (also known as Exponential Dispersion Models [EDM]) is actually a bit “simplified” in the sense that it’s very “GLM” oriented.
+So EDM’s (in our case) are a subset of exponential families.

+There are a few differences:
+- In GLM’s we make an explicit distinction between the dispersion parameter and the natural (mean-oriented) parameter
+- In GLM’s there’s only $y$, our response variable of interest, not a sufficient statistic of it $t(y)$ and not a vector of it.
+In general Expo-Families, there might be a vector of sufficient statistics $t(y)$ and a corresponding vector of natural parameters $θ$.

+This is important.
+While there are many families of distribution that belong to the Exponential-Family, only a subset of them belong to EDM’s, and as such not all can be used in the GLM framework (the math just doesn’t turn out right…).

+For example, the Beta distribution belongs to the Exponential family, but is not an EDM, so one cannot do Beta regression with the GLM framework.
+Nevertheless – Beta regression was created separately quite recently, and it’s derivation is somewhat similar to GLM (see [Ferrari and Cribari-Neto, 2004](https://www.ime.usp.br/~sferrari/beta.pdf) and [Cribari-Neto and Zeileis, 2012](https://cran.r-project.org/web/packages/betareg/vignettes/betareg.pdf) for more details.